dhellmann/pymotw/PyMOTW/random/index.rst

 based on the *Mersenne Twister* algorithm.
-Originally developed to produce inputs for Monte Carlo simulations, Mersenne Twister generates numbers with nearly uniform distribution and a large period, making it suited for a wide range of appliations.
+Originally developed to produce inputs for Monte Carlo simulations, Mersenne Twister generates numbers with nearly uniform distribution and a large period, making it suited for a wide range of applications.

 Generating Random Numbers
 =========================